evronylab/NanoSeqTools/README.md

 * BSgenomepackagename: BSgenome package name used for the analysis

-* BSgenomecontigs: BSgenome contig indexes used for the analysis
+* genome_contigs: reference genome contig names used for the analysis

 * exclude_regions: GRanges object of the input parameter of additional regions to filter